Travel and diabetes

 - keep one watch on local departure time and one on destination time

-- set an alarm or arrange to be woken to avoid oversleeping on the plane or after arrival
+- set an alarm or arrange for someone to wake you to avoid oversleeping on the plane or after arrival

-- be prepared to give extra doses of rapid or short acting insulin whenever BGL is above the target range
+- be prepared to give extra doses of rapid or short-acting insulin whenever glucose levels are above the target range

 - be prepared for unexpected hypos

-- carry plenty of additional carbohydrate in case there are delays, late meals and so on
+- carry plenty of extra carbohydrate in case there are delays or late meals etc

-- higher BGLs are more likely during flights because of inactivity
+- higher glucose levels are more likely during flights because of inactivity

-- low BGLs are more likely if care is not taken to avoid more than the usual overlap of long acting insulin doses, or if less food is eaten because of sleeping more than usual
+- low glucose levels are more likely if you're not careful to avoid more than the usual overlap of long-acting insulin doses, or if your child eats less food because of sleeping more than usual

-- you don't need to make significant adjustments for predominately north-south travel with less than a 2 hour time shift (for example, Pacific Islands or Australia)
+- you don't need to make significant adjustments for mostly north-south travel with less than a 2 hour time shift (for example, Pacific Islands or Australia)